 - Having uncontrolled blood pressure, diabetes, cholesterol

 Mental health can positively or negatively impact your physical health and risk factors for heart disease and stroke.
 A stressful situation can cause a chain reaction.
 Chronic stress is when stress is constant and your body is in high gear off and on for days or weeks at a time.
-Chronic stress may lead to high blood pressure, which can increase the risk for heart attack and stroke.
+Chronic stress may lead to high blood pressure, which can increase the risk of heart attack and stroke.

 - Having diabetes, high blood pressure, bad cholesterol, being obese, or snoring can be some existing signs that the individual could have a risk of heart disease or heart attack